 Angular Card Masking and Validation

 Visa, MasterCard, Maestro, Diners Club, American Express, Discover, JCB — so many cards a user can pay with!
-No matter whether you’re building an online store or a fintech app, you would probably have to validate the card number.
+No matter whether you’re building a fintech app or an online store, you would probably have to validate the card number.

 Note: We built a credit card generator based on ideas from this article.
 See it in action!